Kaushik-Suresh/Data-Viz-cheat-sources-and-resources/README.md

 - To create interactive EDA using animation with a combination of data visualization charts to give an idea about how to tackle data and extract the insights from the data

-### Suggestion and queries:

-Feel free to use the discussion platform of this data set to ask questions or any queries related to the data visualization corpus and data visualization techniques

-### Kindly upvote the dataset if you find it useful or if you wish to appreciate the effort taken to gather this corpus!
-Thank you and have a great day!